 The most beautiful Albert Heijn in the Netherlands

-Its no lie that Groningen is full of creativity and innovation.
-This can be seen everywhere, in the many museums, galleries, exhibitions or even on the streets.
-And I’m not just talking about graffiti.
+It‘s no lie that Groningen is full of creativity and innovation.
+You can see this all over the city, in the many museums, galleries, and exhibitions, or even on the streets.
+And I’m not just talking about graffiti. 🎨

-If you take a walk along Kleine der A street you’ll come across a rather strange structure, at least for the untrained eye.
+If you take a walk along the Kleine der A, you’ll come across a rather strange looking structure, at least to the untrained eye.
 What is it you ask?
-It’s a public urinal made from milk glass and designed by Rem Koolhaas and Erwin Olaf in 1996 as part of a city wide initiative bringing together urban planning, architecture, culture and art.
-So there you have it, in Groningen art knows no bounds!
+It’s a public urinal made from milk glass of course!
+It was designed by Rem Koolhaas and Erwin Olaf in 1996 as part of a city-wide initiative bringing together urban planning, architecture, culture, and art.
+So there you have it, in Groningen, art knows no bounds!

 Groningen Town Hall